tzing/secrets.env/Readme.md

 ![test result](https://github.com/tzing/vault2env/actions/workflows/test.yml/badge.svg)

-Put secrets to environment variables like a `.env` loader.
+Put secrets from [Vault](https://www.vaultproject.io/) KV engine to environment variables like a `.env` loader.
 Without not landing data on disk.
-Currently supports HashiCorp [Vault](https://www.vaultproject.io/) KV engine.

 Security is important, but don't want it to be a stumbling block.
 We love secret manager, but the practice of getting secrets for local development could be dangerous- some of us put the sensitive data into a shell script and source it, which brings the risk of credential leaking.